bugladen/NadekoBot/commandlist.md

 `.scsc`  |  Starts an instance of cross server channel.
 You will get a token as a DMthat other people will use to tune in to the same instance
 `.jcsc`  |  Joins current channel to an instance of cross server channel using the token.
+`.lcsc`  |  Leaves Cross server channel instance from this channel `.asar`  |  Adds a role, or list of roles separated by whitespace(use quotations for multiword roles) to the list of self-assignable roles. |  .asar Gamer
+`.rsar`  |  Removes a specified role from the list of self-assignable roles.
+`.lsar`  |  Lits all self-assignable roles.
-`.lcsc`  |  Leaves Cross server channel instance from this channel `.sr`, `.setrole`  |  Sets a role for a given user. |  .sr @User Guest `.rr`, `.removerole`  |  Removes a role from a given user. |  .rr @User Admin `.r`, `.role`, `.cr`  |  Creates a role with a given name. |  .r Awesome Role
+`.iam`  |  Adds a role to you that you choose.
+Role must be on a list of self-assignable roles. |  .iam Gamer `.iamn`, `.iamnot`  |  Removes a role to you that you choose.
+Role must be on a list of self-assignable roles. |  .iamn Gamer `.sr`, `.setrole`  |  Sets a role for a given user. |  .sr @User Guest `.rr`, `.removerole`  |  Removes a role from a given user. |  .rr @User Admin `.r`, `.role`, `.cr`  |  Creates a role with a given name. |  .r Awesome Role